 Browser caching is a technology that allows a website visitor’s browser to store copies of your site’s individual pages so that, if the visitor returns in the future, the content can be called up from within the cache – rather than reloading the entire page.
 This saves on the number of resources used to display your pages, resulting in faster overall load times.

 The easiest way to enable browser caching is with a plugin, like the WordPress W3 Total Cache tool.
-Alternatively, talk to your web developer about ways to integrate browser caching into your site’s code.
+Alternatively, talk to your web developer about ways to integrate browser caching into your server-side scripting.